raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 change size by (-1) ::looks
 ```
 + Run the program again to check your changes.
+Top tip: cover the computer's camera with your finger to test your changes.
 --- /task ---
 Does the game feels more respinsive when you increase and/or decrease Tree sprite's size?
 These are the kind of things that Games Developers have to consider when designing for user interaction.

 ## Stop Tree sprite from getting too big!
 Now to the second condition.

 If Tree sprite touches the edge of the stage then, the `say`{:class="block3say"} block says "Well done!".
-Also included in this action is 'stop this script' - this stops the Tree sprite from growing so it doesn't get too big for the stage. 'stop this script' also stops the forever block.
+Also included in this action is `stop this script`{:class="block3stopthisscript"} - this stops the Tree sprite from growing so it doesn't get too big for the stage. 'stop this script' also stops the forever block.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Well done!] for (2) seconds ::looks